Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

     **Note:** If the Disassembly view is not visible, select **Window → Show view**, select **Disassembly** under **Debug**, and click **Open**.

 2. The helloworld.c window also shows execution suspended at the first executable line of C code.
-Select the Registers view to confirm that the program counter (pc), contains ``0x0010058``.

     **Note:** If the Registers view is not visible, select **Window → Show view → Debug→ Registers**.